Python comes with a built-in way of collecting profile information, documented at https://docs.python.org/3/library/profile.html.

 python3 -m cProfile -o profile.out command.py arguments…

-This post is an attempt to document what's in profile.out
+This post is an attempt to document what's in profile.out, since the python

 documentation does not cover it.
 I have tried to figure this out by looking at